tliron/open5gs-k8s/README.md

         --addons=registry \
         --feature-gates=SCTPSupport=true

-We will be using [Reposure](https://github.com/tliron/reposure) to run a container image registry in the cluster.
+We will be using [Reposure](https://github.com/tliron/reposure) to access a container image registry in the cluster.
 To install it and set it up for Minikube's registry add-on:

     reposure operator install --role=view --wait -v